 ONE of the most important things to keep in mind is DO NOT store your food, prepare your food, and eat your food at your sleeping location.
 Have a separate area about 150-200’ away.
 TAKE only what you need for the current meal and re-secure your remaining food.
 Also, make sure you pack your garbage in an “airtight” bag and secure it with your food.
 Wash your cooking gear.

-A note on water: Drinking and cooking water should be boiled for 5 minutes, treated with purifying tablets, or filtered through filtration device to prevent instances of giardia infection.
+A note on water: Drinking and cooking water should be boiled for 5 minutes, treated with purifying tablets, or filtered through a filtration device to prevent giardia infection instances.

 Go in the off-season/Walk the less used path